 Once you have completed planning your estate, it is important to review your plan and make sure it lays out and explains everything that you want.
 If something is awry, do not hesitate to change it.
 Also, remember that your estate planning can be fluid, and you can change it in order to adapt to any type of circumstance.

-The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Foss are experienced attorneys who will guide you through the estate planning process.
+The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Attorneys are experienced attorneys who will guide you through the estate planning process.
 Contact Steve Welle and make sure you have your affairs exactly how you want them.
 Call 701-235-8000 or 877-235-8002 today!

 Image courtesy of Nick Youngson